ylvader/Web_Application_Final/README.md

 Web Application

-A web application created for course 4ME302 at Linnaeus University.
+A web application created for the final assignment in the course 4ME302 at Linnaeus University.

 Created with Node.js, Express.js and Passport.js